 - Nonprofit Compliance 101: This half-day workshop introduces and demystifies the various types of initial and ongoing compliance requirements necessary to maintain a tax-exempt organization.
 Topics include formation, licenses and exemption, state and federal administrative, governance and tax requirements, and fundraising and financial compliance.

 HANO trainings are also offered on-demand for your organization.
-If you would like us to bring one of these workshops to your organization, or if you are interested in partnering on a professional development opportunity, please contact Jennifer Cornish Creed at email@example.com or (808) 529-0453.
+If you would like us to bring one of these workshops to your organization, please contact Jennifer Cornish Creed at firstname.lastname@example.org or (808)529-0453.
+If you are interested in partnering on a professional development opportunity, please contact Gwen Navarrete Klapperich at email@example.com or (808)529-0456.